mysociety/theyworkforyou/README.md

 You can stop the environment by running `docker compose down`.
 Adding a `-v` will remove any Docker volumes that may be in use, including all their data.

 [DOCKER.md](DOCKER.md) has some more detailed notes on the development environment, together with some useful commands and more detailed Docker-specific setup notes.

+To use xdebug in VS Code while using WSL, you'll need to set an environmental variable of the WSL_IP within the subsystem of the IP address of the subsystem.

 ### DEPRECATED: Developing with Vagrant

 Please note that we are not currently supporting the Vagrant environment, and may remove it